 Pitt classes meet at the University of Pittsburgh in Oakland.
 Through this joint degree program, we offer numerous options to receive a theology education to blend with a master’s degree in social work.

 Both degrees in the joint program must be awarded concurrently.
 It is important to note that a student who resigns from one program will be subject to all requirements for graduation from the remaining degree program.

 Contact the Seminary's Registrar for a suggested outline of course completion for this joint degree.
 Inquiries regarding the Graduate School of Social Work and requests for Social Work catalogs should be addressed to the University of Pittsburgh School of Social Work at 412-624-6302 or .

-Candidates for the joint degree who enter the program will concentrate on theological studies during the first two years.
-Application should be made to the University of Pittsburgh Graduate School of Social Work during the first term of the second year at the Seminary.
+Candidates for the joint degree who enter the program through the Seminary will concentrate on theological studies during the first two years.
+Application should be made to the University of Pittsburgh Graduate School of Social Work during the Fall Semester of the second year at the Seminary.
 The third and fourth years will be spent predominantly at the School of Social Work.
-Should a student elect to terminate the joint degree program before its completion and seek only one degree, he or she will be required to complete all of the work ordinarily required for that degree.
+The M.Div./M.S.W. can be completed in four years.